lchastanet/liveco-react-express-basics/README.md

 npm run dev
 ```

-In a second terminal prompt go to backend directory.
+In a second terminal prompt go to frontend directory.

 then install depencies :